LHEC 261 / EU Regulation

 Lufthansa rejected my strike claim citing extraordinary circumstances — what are my options?

 Escalate immediately to the Luftfahrt-Bundesamt (LBA) ADR scheme.
 The Krüsemann ruling is binding precedent — Lufthansa cannot lawfully cite their own staff's industrial action as extraordinary circumstances.
 LBA adjudications are typically returned within 90 days and are enforceable.
-We have a 91% success rate on Lufthansa strike claim escalations to LBA ADR.
+LBA ADR escalation is available for Lufthansa strike claims.